Puerto Rico

 - The lamb symbolizes Jesus Christ according to Catholic iconography.

-- The letters F and Y represent the Kings of Spain, Ferdinand and Isabella.
+- The letters "F" and "Y" represent King Ferdinand and Queen Isabella of Spain.

-- The yoke represents the kingdom of Castile, the most important of the time.
+- The yoke symbolizes the Kingdom of Castile, the most dominant kingdom of the time.

-- The arrows symbolize the strength and power of the kingdom of Castile.
+- The arrows symbolize the strength and power of Castile.

 - The crown is a symbol of sovereignty.

-- The inscription "John is his name" recalls the baptism of the island as Saint John the Baptist.
+- The inscription "John is his name" recalls the island’s baptism as San Juan Bautista.

-- The lions, castles, crosses and flags represent the government of Spain in Puerto Rico.
+- The lions, castles, crosses, and flags represent the governance of Spain in Puerto Rico.

 Flag

-The flag of Puerto Rico consists of five horizontal stripes, three red and two white alternating and superimposed on the stripes an equilateral blue triangle, one of whose sides forms the end of the flag next to the mast.
-The color of the triangle is blue.
-On the triangle is superimposed a white five-pointed star, placed in such a way that one of its points points upwards.
+The flag of Puerto Rico consists of five horizontal stripes: three red and two white, alternating with a blue equilateral triangle on the left side.
+One of the triangle's sides forms the end of the flag next to the mast.
+The color of the triangle is blue, and on it is superimposed a white five-pointed star, positioned so that one of its points points upwards.

 La Borinqueña